Cedric Foo

-Cedric Foo Chee Keng (符致镜 (Fú Zhìjìng); born 16 July 1960) is a Singaporean former politician.
-A member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) representing the Pioneer division of West Coast GRC between 2001 and 2011, and Pioneer SMC between 2011 and 2020.
+Cedric Foo Chee Keng (符致镜 (Fú Zhìjìng); born 16 July 1960) is a Singaporean business executive and former politician.
+A member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) representing the Pioneer division of West Coast Group Representation Constituency between 2001 and 2011, and Pioneer Single Member Constituency between 2011 and 2020.

 Early life and education

 Born on 16 July 1960 in British Singapore, Foo attended Kim Seng East Primary School and Tanglin Technical School before graduating from Singapore Polytechnic in 1980.

 He subsequently went on to complete a Bachelor of Science degree in naval architecture and marine engineering at the University of Michigan in 1984 and a Master of Science degree in ocean systems management at the Massachusetts Institute of Technology in 1985.

 Career

 Upon graduation from MIT, Foo began his career at shipping firm Neptune Orient Lines Limited (NOL), holding various executive positions, including president, NOL U.S.A.
 (1993–1995), and executive vice-president (finance) (1995–1999).
 Foo left NOL to take up the post of senior vice-president (finance and admin) at Singapore Airlines, which he held from 2000 to 2001, before subsequently assuming the position of senior vice-president (West Asia/Africa) from 2001 to 2002.